 5. If you haven’t figured out the credit thing, I suggest you get started ASAP.

-Check out this video for a quick reference then find out what your score is.
 Many financial institutions (like HFS FCU) offer its members a tool to monitor their score, receive alerts when something hits your credit report and provides tips on how you can improve your score.
 For more information about our tool, read this article about Savvy Money.